 A good belt sander is a great addition to your home improvement tools, especially if you do a lot of painting jobs.
-A belt sander prepares and finishes the surfaces of materials like wood, which is an important step if you want smooth and professional-looking results when you apply paint.
+A belt sander prepares and finishes the surfaces of materials like wood, which is an important step if you want smooth and professional-looking results when you apply paint, you can opt for a belt sander and/or palm sanders depending on your work.
 If wood surfaces are not sanded down, there’s a good chance you will see unsightly swirls or end up with small bubbles after you are done applying the paint.
 It’s a great investment so you would want to go out of your way to find the best one.

 When checking out belt sanders in the market, your head might reel from the sheer number of choices you have out there.
 It can be intimidating to buy, especially if you are worried that you are buying the wrong choice.